-Spring, every other year, even years.
+Spring.
 Prerequisites: introductory biochemistry, EH 520, EHS student, or instructor's permission.
 Studies the role of metabolism in the activation or inactivation of toxic chemicals.
 Topics include bioactivation of chemicals known to produce selective system toxicity, molecular mechanisms of chemical carcinogenesis, DNA damage and repair, mechanisms of cell injury, biomarkers, and evaluation of the role of chemical structure in predicting toxicological hazard.